SrayPen/Snowmismatch_basin_split/README.md

 # Upstream-downstream partition of 1,083 snow-affected Northern Hemisphere basins

-The basin partition of "Asymmetric snow variations from headwater to downstream in Northern Hemisphere basins" (Nature Communications, NCOMMS-26-023352): the upstream or downstream label of every HydroBASINS Level-08 sub-basin, the audit of every partition, and one map per basin.
-The algorithm is described in the Methods and in Supplementary Text S2 of the paper.

 ## Run

 Open `code/split_basins.ipynb` and run all cells (numpy and pandas, a few seconds).
 It reads `data/Lev08_cells.csv`,